 Analytics-wise, MailChimp has a lot to offer.
 It helps predict the demographics of your customers, which can help with segmentation and personalization.
 It claims to make the data it collects digestible – so it should be easy to understand.
 It offers detailed reporting so you can easily track your ROI, and you can view all this on their mobile app – so you can keep track wherever you go.

-The email builder itself is simple to use, with a variety of premade templates to choose from.
+The email builder itself is simple to use, with a variety of premade email template options to choose from.

 The Free plan allows you to send 10,000 emails over a month to 2,000 people – so for a small business, this could work well.
 However, if you outgrow that, you have a few options with their paid plans:

 - The Essentials Plan – begins at $9.99 per month.
 Allows you 50,000 contacts and up to 500,000 emails

 - The Standard Plan – begins at $14.99 per month.
 Allows you 100,000 contacts and up to 1.2million emails